MiroslavKabat/iLogicAutodeskInventorCODE128/README.md

 Rule for Autodesk Inventor drawing, which can encode raw string to barcode CODE128 or CODE39, which can be places to Drawings automatically.

-# How to use this script
+# How to use this project
 https://youtu.be/1CoqCDdEBCw